chris-langfield/chris-langfield.github.io/_posts/2021-12-21-wedding-cake.md

 ![Screen Shot 2021-12-22 at 2 47 29 PM](https://user-images.githubusercontent.com/34426450/147147232-ec35b4ec-24e2-4a17-8a6d-1e61e6618296.png)

 Nothing too crazy, but it does looks smoother.
 You could perhaps imagine doing this if you wanted a scrolling city skyline in the background of a game.
-I would be very curious to look into the properties of the spectra of these distributions.
-The double-selection process is still uncorrelated, so "white" noise, but it seems like some low pass filtering is being done here somehow (don't quote me).

 I took this in a different, more impractical, direction though.
 I wanted to know how things would look if we repeated this selection process $$m$$ times.
 That is, pick $$X_0$$ uniformly from $$S$$, then pick $$X_1$$ uniformly from $$\{1 ...
 X_0 \}$$, then pick $$X_2$$ uniformly from $$\{1 ...
 X_1\}$$, and so on.
 What is the probability distribution of $$X_m$$?
 Clearly, this process would converge to picking 1 with probability 1 at some point.
 So as $$m$$ approaches $$k$$ and beyond, the distribution becomes degenerate.
 But for $$m < k$$, it seems like we could define a sequence of distributions that bias more and more towards lower values in curves like the one we saw in the case $$m=1$$.
 My nickname for these are "wedding cake" distributions because they represent sampling repeatedly from a shrinking set of integers.